Nick Hoffman

 Nick Hoffman (born September 18, 1979) is an American singer-songwriter, fiddle player, producer, and television personality.
 He is also the host of the Outdoor Channel television series “Nick’s Wild Ride”, which airs on Outdoor Channel.
 He is also co-founder of the Elektra Records/Warner Music Nashville Recording Artists The Farm.

-Early life
+Personal life

 Nick Hoffman grew up in Nowthen, Minnesota, United States, to a musical family.
 He has been playing the fiddle for as long as he can remember, beginning at the age of four.
 His love of music came from his grandparents Harry and Sybil Hoffman who oftentimes held Saturday night jam sessions at their home in Anoka, MN.
 Hoffman grew up on a farm in which he was immersed in the outdoors – the woods, cornfields, and the lake.

 Hoffman had wanted to move to Nashville since the age of 12.
 Hoffman left home in 1997 at the age of 17 and played in Branson, Missouri before moving to Nashville in January 2000.

-He is married to fellow musician Natalie Murphy and has a 9-year-old daughter.
+In 2016, he married singer and songwriter Natalie Murphy.

+Hoffman is a pilot and owns a Glasair Sportsman 2+2.
+He first flew at age 9 at AirVenture, then worked at an FBO at Crystal Airport in Minnesota.